 Ah, Sephora—the hallowed halls of beauty heaven.
-Girls become women when they acquire their first Beauty Insider card (and they graduate to addict when they earn gold status).
+Girls become women when they acquire their first Beauty Insider card.
 There are a few pieces of Sephora trivia that most beauty junkies already know.
-For example, you've likely heard that in Sephora terms, each store is called a "stage" and the employees are called "cast members" who wear not uniforms but "costumes."
-(Read more little-known Sephora facts here.)
+For example, you've likely heard that in Sephora terms, each store is called a stage and the employees are called cast members who wear not uniforms but costumes.

 We decided to do some in-depth investigating to find exclusive Sephora knowledge that only an insider would possess.
-To keep things objective, we spoke with five former employees of the company: Ariel Orellana, Kylie Dennison, Rebecca McDonald, Tiffany Colon, and Nathalie Nieves (@natsnirvana).
-Keep scrolling to hear 15 of their genius insider secrets!
+To keep things objective, we spoke with five former employees of the company: Ariel Orellana, Kylie Dennison, Rebecca McDonald, Tiffany Colon, and Nathalie Nieves.
+Here are 15 of their genius insider secrets.

 Orellana says Sephora's skincare section is often the quietest place in the store, so its attendees are always happy and available to demonstrate products on you.

-Same thing goes for hair styling.
-"Cast members are actually trained on different dry styling hair trends every couple of months from brands like Living Proof and Drybar," says Orellana.
-"So you can stop in for a touch-up on your hair, as well as your skin and makeup!"
+The same thing goes for hairstyling.
+"Cast members are actually trained on different dry-styling hair trends every couple of months from brands like Living Proof and Drybar," says Orellana.
+"So you can stop in for a touch-up on your hair, as well as your skin and makeup."

-Pro tip: Formula X works with beauty bloggers to release a new collection at the beginning of every month, so stop by around that time to play with the new shades.
-(No one will yell at you if you don't make a purchase.)
+Formula X works with beauty bloggers to release a new collection at the beginning of every month, so stop by around that time to play with the new shades.

 Our insiders say the rules about samples fluctuate, depending on the store.
 According to Orellana, there is no limit to the number you're allowed to take home.
 "If someone tries to tell you in-store that the limit is three, they are lying to you," she says.